AleXDE54/liteageOS/README.md

 ## What is inside?

-- Installation of core LineageOS apps (Music, Files, Browser, Recorder, Calendar, Gallery)
+- Installation of core LineageOS apps
 - A minimalistic launcher: Litechair (a Lawnchair fork)
 - Basic system utilities
 - Optimizations for better performance and battery life